-According to a report from the security firm, Shape Security, 2.3 billion personal credentials were exposed in 2017.
+According to a report from the security firm Shape Security, 2.3 billion personal credentials were stolen in 2017.
 And to be honest, this is no surprise considering some of the most commonly used passwords out there are ‘123456’, ‘password’, and ‘sunshine.’

-Whether you regularly use a fingerprint or face-scan to make payments, or you find the whole thing a bit daunting, it’s apparent that using our very personal data is going to play a big part in the future.
-So let’s educate ourselves on it.
+Whether you've been using fingerprints or face-scanning to make payments or you find the whole thing a bit daunting, biometric data will be a big part of our future.
+So let’s learn a bit about it.

 Typing or writing recognition

-Using our biological data as a form of authentication has been around for longer than you might think.
-While we traditionally associate it with law enforcement, the government or scary airport security, it only really came into the public consciousness through the widespread purchasing of smartphones and the gradual shift from banks to online banking.
+Biometric data has been around for longer than you might think.
+Though it's usually associated with law enforcement, the government, or airport security, the public became aware of it thanks to smartphones and the shift to online banking.

-The easiest example?
-The smartphone.
-A whopping 90% of smartphones are able to accommodate facial recognition software and 80% can do the same for voice-activated identification.
-The iPhone X’s neural engine alone uses 30,000 dots and infrared imaging to confirm the identity of its user.
-So it really is no wonder that users are trading in their phone PIN for fingerprint locks and facial scans.
+A whopping 90% of smartphones can use facial recognition software and 80% support voice-activated identification.
+The iPhone X’s neural engine alone uses 30,000 dots and infrared imaging to confirm a user's identity.
+So it's no surprise that people are using fingerprint locks and facial scans instead of PINs.

-We’ve moved our entire worlds onto our phones so it makes sense that companies like Apple are seeking to make them as secure as possible.
-Anyone can guess the password to your phone through trial and error, but nobody else can imitate the individual patterns on your thumb or the unique markings of your iris.
+Our whole worlds are on our phones, so it makes sense that companies like Apple are always improving their security.
+Anyone can guess your PIN through trial and error, but nobody else has the individual patterns on your thumb or the unique markings of your iris.

-Don’t get us wrong, the technology has not been totally mastered yet, and nothing in the digital world can be labelled as 100% secure, but biometric keys are certainly safer than you might think.
+The technology isn't perfect yet, and nothing digital is 100% secure, but biometric keys are certainly safer than you might think.

-Identity theft protection is a big issue.
+For example, when it comes to identity theft.
 In the UK alone, it is the most common type of fraud to take place against an individual, affecting an estimated 3 million people in 2016.
 The cost? £5.4 billion a year.
-Experts point towards biometrics as a solution to this.
-But there are a few things that need to be taken into consideration first.
+Biometric data could drastically reduce those numbers.
+There are a few issues to consider first though.

-Saying that, it is still deemed an increasingly safer option, especially when combined with multi-factor authentication solutions, which most companies already implement, particularly when finances are involved.
-A study by Juniper Research pointed out that biometric keys enable exceptionally secure cloud-based identity checks, so while it isn’t 100% foolproof yet, it’s getting there.
-In fact, researchers predicted that by 2023 over 1.5 billion smartphones will use the technology.
+But biometric data is still the safer option, especially combined with multi-factor authentication.
+A study by Juniper Research pointed out that biometric keys enable exceptionally secure cloud-based identity checks, so safety is improving.
+Researchers predict that by 2023 over 1.5 billion smartphones will use biometric technology.

 In 2016, Accenture surveyed citizens in six countries and found that 89% of people said they were willing to use biometric recognition software when travelling across international borders.
-80% of Brits saying they were willing to trade in their passwords for biometric security and 53% said they would want their banks to use fingerprint recognition technology with digital banking.
-3 in 5 people view biometric authentication software as being just as secure or even more secure than token password identification.
+80% of Brits said they were willing to use biometric security instead of passwords and 53% said they would want their banks to use fingerprint recognition technology in digital banking.
+3 in 5 people view biometric authentication software as being just as or more secure than password identification.

 Unisys also discovered that 86% of Americans would prefer using biometrics for identity verification when making payments.
 The main driver behind this?
 Getting rid of all those pesky passwords.
 Intel Security estimated that the average person has 27 varying online logins, and unless you’re keeping them all in an encrypted spreadsheet, it’s hard to keep up and keep them safe.

-One thing that really emerged from all of these studies was that people, millennials, in particular, are ready for biometrics and are starting to view them as a safer and easier alternative to PINS and passwords.
+One thing that these studies make clear is that people, especially millennials, are ready for biometrics and are starting to see them as better security alternatives.

-Most backlash on the use of the technology is faced when governments come into the equation as former Biometrics Commissioner, Alastair MacGregor pointed out “more people were concerned about Government use.”
-The cause being a fear of “state control and surveillance.”
-But this is an issue we do not see with banks or payment providers.
+Most backlash on the use of the technology comes from governments entering the equation.
+Former Biometrics Commissioner Alastair MacGregor pointed out “more people were concerned about Government use”, because of a fear of “state control and surveillance.”
+We don't see this issue with banks or payment providers.

-Juniper Research unearthed something pretty interesting–“2 billion biometrically authenticated payments were made in 2017.
+“2 billion biometrically authenticated payments were made in 2017.
 By 2021, 18 billion biometrically authenticated transactions are predicted.”
 They also expect mobile biometrics to authenticate 2 trillion dollars worth of sales by 2023.
-These seem like shocking statistics when you initially read it, but upon reflection, it makes sense.
+These seem like big numbers, but they make sense.

 Take the smartphone for instance.
 Most of us are walking around with portable POS systems in our pockets.
-Every time you download an app, order something online or update a subscription on your phone, you're making a transaction.
-And we can probably all vouch that making mobile payments is ten times easier using a quick face or fingerprint scan.
+Every time you download an app, order something online, or update a subscription on your phone, you're making a transaction.
+And we can all agree that making mobile payments is ten times easier using a quick face or fingerprint scan.

-Towards the end of 2017, research by Deloitte pinpointed that 12 million UK smartphone owners use their fingerprint scanner and 35% of them use it by means of payment.
-This was already one third higher than the previous year and is probably significantly higher now.
+Towards the end of 2017, research by Deloitte showed that 12 million UK smartphone owners use their fingerprint scanner and 35% of them use it as a means of payment.
+This was already one third higher than the previous year and is likely higher now.

-We’re even seeing biometric-licensed ATMs start to pop up in places like India where they are offering the most rural of areas a gateway into a cashless society.
-And this shift towards a cashless society and online banking can be seen through UK bank closures.
+Biometric-licensed ATMs are starting to pop up in places like India, where they offer rural areas a gateway into cashless society.
+The world's shift towards cashless payments and online banking is evident from UK bank closures.

-The BBC established that 60 bank branches close every month with 2,868 branches having closed between 2015 and 2018.
-It’s evident banks are going to have to adopt a more modern approach, and perhaps a shift towards biometrics is the way to go about this.
+The BBC reported that 60 bank branches close every month, with 2,868 branches having closed between 2015 and 2018.
+Clearly, banks have some adjusting to do, and biometrics might be the answer.

-One way that Europe has started to take a more modern approach to banking is through the recent PSD2 act and the UK’s version, Open Banking.
-What this basically means is banks are finally opening up their data, and while this may sound like you’re losing control of your data, you’re actually gaining it.
+One indication of Europe's more modern approach to banking is the recent PSD2 act and the UK’s version, Open Banking.
+What the act means is banks are finally opening up their data, and that gives you more control over yours.

-First things first, in order for the data to be shared between third parties, your consent is needed, and you can opt out.
-Secondly, the opening up of this data will be incredibly insightful.
-It will make it easier to take out loans, control your finances and help you to find out more about your bank.
+First of all, in order for your data to be shared between third parties, you need to consent, and you can opt out.
+Secondly, opening up this data will help you a lot.
+It'll be easier to take out loans, control your finances, and help you learn more about your bank.

-The data will help revolutionise the banking industry with ‘Financial Service Authority’ approved startups and innovators gaining access to it, they will have the opportunity to shake up the industry through tailored product releases based on the uncovered data.
-A clause in PSD2 also makes two-factor authentication a legal requirement for all electronic payments in a bid to make things more secure.
-In comes biometrics...
+The data will help revolutionise the banking industry.
+When FSA (Financial Service Authority) approved startups and innovators gain access to it, they'll be able to shake things up through tailored product releases based on that data.
+A clause in PSD2 also makes two-factor authentication a legal requirement for all electronic payments, which keeps things more secure.

-Biometrics has the chance to revolutionise the payment industry, but as Forbes reported, the possibilities that lie within its collision with other industries are just as great.
+Biometrics has the chance to revolutionise the payment industry, but as Forbes reported, it also has implications for other industries.

 “The use of biometric technology can extend to power smart cities, transportation, and other ecosystems.
 For example, when you look at the shared vehicle and autonomous vehicle market globally, identity will be really important.
 Eventually, items like credit cards, insurance cards and drivers licenses could become more easily and securely represented by your biometrics instead of a plastic card.”

-Biometrics have already begun to assist humanitarian aid work in the UN and The World Food Programme and helped accuracy within the healthcare industry to improve.
-The implementation of biometrics will also allow for day-to-day processes to simplify.
+Biometrics have already begun to assist humanitarian aid work done by the UN and The World Food Programme and helped the healthcare industry to become more accurate.
+It's done this by simplifying day-to-day processes.

 Take the 2020 Olympic Games for instance.
-Tokyo will put face recognition security measures into place, and guests will have the option to use their fingerprints as payment.
+Tokyo will use face recognition security measures so that guests will be able to use their fingerprints as payment.

 For more business tips, tricks and stories, visit the SumUp blog.